New York City’s Child Welfare Agency To Better Inform Parents Under Investigation

 The city's Administration for Children’s Services sought changes that advocates say essentially gutted CPS reform bills.

 Another Try for Legislation In New York Giving Parents ‘Miranda’ Rights During CPS Investigations

-A bill that would have required social workers to inform parents of their right to legal counsel at the start of an investigation has failed to get a vote during the last City Council voting day for the year.
+A NY bill would require social workers to tell parents of their due process rights at the start of an investigation for child maltreatment.

 Texas Bill To Increase Rights for Parents Under Investigation Passes State House and Senate

 A Texas bill that aims to improve due process protections for parents involved in child welfare cases is headed to the governor's' desk.

 Minnesota Aims to Better Equip Parents Facing Termination of Parental Rights

 A new Minnesota law gives people facing termination of parental rights guaranteed access to appeals counsel and other services.

 Texas Should Tell Parents Their Rights When It Investigates Child Abuse Claims, Lawmaker Proposes